tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/常见问题/通用类_intl_en.md

 ### I uploaded a zip file to create function, and I was prompted that "Unable to create the function.
-Please try again" or “Function execution entry point file not found.
-Please confirm that the filename matches with the handler setting or the code package is correct”.
+Please try again" or "Function execution entry point file not found.
+Please confirm that the filename matches with the handler setting or the code package is correct".
 What should I do?

 A possible reason is that the function's execution method cannot find the corresponding executable file or function entry in the zip package, because an outer folder is compressed together.
 The execution method format is `a.b`, where `a` is the name of the `.py` file, and `b` is the method name in the code.